South Plains Wildlife Rehabilitation Center, Inc.

 Caring for Wildlife since 1988

-of all species and sizes.
-Please refer to "Baby Birds 101" on the top of this page before you call us!
+Please refer to "Baby Birds 101" on the top of this page if you find a young bird -- before you call us!

 Congratulations once again to Animal Medical Center of Lubbock in the KCBD "Best of the West" 2022 Competition!